treeben77/discord-oauth2.py/docs/source/client.rst

    .. method:: client_credentails_grant(scope)

-      Creates an `AccessToken` on behalf of the application's owner.
+      Creates an :class:`discordoauth2.AccessToken` on behalf of the application's owner.

       :param list[str] scope: List of scopes.